 Read the President's Announcement

-The newly launched Provost Fellows encourages faculty to help advance the academic goals of Reigniting Our Strategic Directions.
+MARCH 2022- The newly launched Provost Fellows encourages faculty to help advance the academic goals of Reigniting Our Strategic Directions.
 Fellowships will be filled by faculty with expertise in key curricular themes and related areas of curricular design, pedagogy and holistic student engagement and success.
 The Fellows will be selected through a competitive application and review process, compensated with course releases and stipends, and charged with bringing a scholarly lens to their work.
 Collectively, the Fellows will ensure the work of our strategic implementation is informed by the best practices of scholarship and the literature relevant to our work.
-Visit the Provost Fellows homepage for applications and additional information.

 Visit Human Resources for more information